 Typically, a physician makes a request for treatment on a C-9 form.
-Authorizations for treatment in state fund claims are made by so-called managed care organizations ("MCO").
-The MCO processes requests from the injured worker's attending physicians and medical providers for medical services, such as requests for treatment, diagnostic studies, physical therapy, consultation exams, medical appliances, and other treatment issues.
+Authorizations for treatment in state fund claims are made by managed care organizations ("MCO").
+The MCO processes requests from the injured worker's attending physicians and medical providers for medical services, such as requests for treatment, diagnostic studies (x-rays, MRIs, CT Scans, etc.), physical therapy, consultation exams, medical appliances, and other treatment issues.

-For self-insured denials or modifications of C-9 requests, the injured worker's remedy is to file an administrative motion with the BWC and request the Industrial Commission of Ohio schedule a hearing.
+For self-insured denials or modifications of C-9 requests, the injured worker should file an administrative motion with the BWC and request the Industrial Commission of Ohio schedule a hearing.

 The Miller Criteria

 The Supreme Court of Ohio in the case of State ex rel.
 Miller v.
 Indus.
 Comm.
-(1994), 71 Ohio St.3d 229, set forth a three (3) part test to determine whether a request for treatment, etc., should be authorized in a workers' compensation claim:
+(1994), 71 Ohio St.3d 229, set forth a three-part test to determine whether a request for treatment, etc., should be authorized in a workers' compensation claim:

-- Are the services reasonably necessary for treatment of the allowed conditions? and
+2. Are the services reasonably necessary for treatment of the allowed condition(s)? and